-Select Chorus is only for students who have auditioned and who have been selected for Select Chorus (the Accidentals and the Naturals).
+Select Chorus is only for students who have auditioned for and have been chosen for Select Chorus (the Accidentals and the Naturals).
 This class will continue with the development of singing and music reading skills; however, much more repertoire will be covered in this course and many more performances will be required.
 Reading skills and oral recall are essential.
 Students should expect additional weekly evening rehearsals.